Parth2203/Moving-Average-Trading/README.md

 ## Moving-Average-Trading
 Trading bot using Alpaca-trade-api.
-Bot uses the Simple Moving Average Crossover strategy.
+Implemented Simple Moving Average Crossover strategy.
+A moving average, also called as rolling average or running average is a used to analyze the time-series data by calculating a series of averages of the different subsets of full dataset.
+Simple moving average is calculated by adding the the closing price of last n number of days and then diving by the number of days(time-period).
+Also implemented email notifications, all trading activities are alerted to the user through email.
+And it has error logging mechanism, which helps if the bot encounters any unforeseen errors.
+Bot is functionally built on python-3.10.4

 # alpaca-trade-api-python
 `alpaca-trade-api-python` is a python library for the [Alpaca Commission Free Trading API](https://alpaca.markets).